-Resc ources to Review New Site Start-Up Timeline Document Role of Reach Out and Read Site Coordinator Role of Reach Out and Read Medical Consultant Your site's myROR.org full pages (accessible to the Site Coordinator, Medical Consultant, and Clinic Manager) Reach Out and Read Affiliates (if there is a local Affiliate in your area, it will be instrumental in supporting the Startup process for your clinic.)
-Med lical Providers and Staff Add all providers serving children ages 0-5 at your site to your site's myROR.org account.
+Resc ources to Review New Site Startup Timeline Document Role of Reach Out and Read Site Coordinator Role of Reach Out and Read Medical Champion Startup process for your clinic.)
+Med ical Providers and Staff Add all providers serving children ages 0-5 at your site to your site's myROR.org account.
 Invite all providers to train by clicking the button on your Site Summary in myROR.org, indicated below: Site Summary Edit site information and addresses Invite all contacts to take training Devise a training plan/timeline for all new providers to complete the online CME course (1.5 CME credits).
 For instructions on how to access and complete the training, please refer providers to this document. out the progress report and submit by the due date (via myROR.org)?
-Establish a transition plan for Site Coordinator and Medical Consultant roles in the event of staff turnover.
-Bool ks Explore the book offerings available through our two approved vendors (All About Books and Scholastic).
+Establish a transition plan for Site Coordinator and Medical Champion roles in the event of staff turnover.
+Bool KS Explore the book offerings available through our two approved vendors (All About Books and Scholastic).
 Information on the offerings of both vendors can be found on the "Books" tab of myROR.org.
 Please note that your new program cannot order books until you have received official "Active" notification from a Reach Out and Read staff member.
 Designate an area for book storage.
 Determine who will stock this area (and how often).
 Devise a method to ensure that providers have a book in hand for each well-child visit.
 Develop a tracking system for books given out.
 You will need this information for progress reports.
 Some suggestions: a tally sheet, a bookmark or card pulled from book and placed in a bin or basket, a check-off box in your EMR to note that the book was given out to a child, or quarterly book counts.
-Man aging Multiple Sites If overseeing more than one clinical location, decide whether you'd prefer to apply to have (a) satellite site(s) (ij all book ordering and administrative support services will be provided by one "primary site") or submit a separate application (if administrative tasks will be handled separately in each clinic).
+Man aging Multiple Sites If overseeing more than one clinical location, decide whether you'd prefer to apply to have (a) satellite site(s) (if all book ordering and administrative support services will be provided by one "primary site") or submit a separate application (if administrative tasks will be handled separately in each clinic).
 Sites that are supported by an